Dori067/TLoader/README.md

 # Tloader

-An easy way to install TLauncher from an archived version without administrator account on win 10/11
+Install TLauncher using archived versions of ".tlauncher" and ".minecraft" files, along with a portable version of Java.
+This method allows you to install TLauncher without needing administrator privileges, making it ideal for use on school or work computers.